CompuTec/computec-docs/docs/processforce/user-guide/scheduling/gantt-chart/alternative-resources.md

 ## Highlighting the Alternative

 - Hover the mouse over the resource block to be moved.
-- A dotted area under the resource block will indicate there are alternative resources.
+- A dotted area under the resource block will indicate that there are alternative resources.
 - Left mouse click and hold on the dotted area.
 - Gray vertical lines will highlight the alternative resources.